cltl/pepper/README.md

 ##### 6: Natural Language Understanding
 For analyzing utterances, this project relies on [NLTK](https://www.nltk.org/).
 Make sure to install this library and download ``averaged_perceptron_tagger`` and ``wordnet``.
+For Named Entity Recognition, you need to have Java installed on your machine.
+Please make sure it is callable from the command line.

 ##### 7: Knowledge representation (Brain)
 In this project, knowledge is represented in the form of triples and stored in a triple store.
 As such, you need to install ``rdflib``, ``iribaker``, and ``SPARQLWrapper`` via pip.